archman007/cppDemo01/README.md

 This project demonstrates C++ development using wxWidgets and CodeBlocks.
-The process involves reading a source code file, applying updates in-place, or generating a new file with the modified content.
+The process involves reading a source code file, applying updates in-place, and generating a new file with the modified content.

 Standard Template Library (STL) should be employed.